AgentCyberRange/.github/profile/README.md

     <td>
       Benchmark for internal post-exploitation.
 Includes <strong>156 hosts</strong> in enterprise-like ranges, covering tunneling, privilege escalation, credential reuse, lateral movement, persistence, and defense evasion.
       <br><br>
-      <strong>📦 Complete dataset: this GitHub repository releases only a subset of PostExploitBench.
+      <strong>📦 Complete dataset: This GitHub repository releases only a subset of PostExploitBench.
 The complete dataset is available on <a href="https://huggingface.co/datasets/AgentCyberRange/PostExploitBench">Hugging Face</a></strong>.
       <br><br>
     </td>
   </tr>